cryptomalek/AnyswapTelegramBot/readme.md

 2. Pool fees: when APY shows 50%:
 "If you stayed in the pool for the entire year, your LP token now is worth 50% more than your initial purchase (See next question)"
 Note how the rewards are a little different: You are getting more LP tokens for ANY rewards.
 But for pool fees, your number of LP tokens stays the same, but their value increases.
-## But I am getting less than the calculation shows?
+## But I am getting less than what the calculation shows?
 Two reasons:
 1. The calculation is measured in LP token value, not in USD.
 If both assets in the Liquidity Pool dropped in USD value, then the LP token value will also drop in USD.
 You will end up with less USD, but more of the underlying assets you are pooling.
-Also, if one coin dropped significantly in value compared to the other, then you are subjected to what's called "Impermanent Loss."
+2. If one coin dropped significantly in value compared to the other, then you are subjected to what's called "Impermanent Loss."
 Impermanent Loss is temporary as long as the price ratio between the underlying assets is the same at the time of your entry and exit.
 Check [The beginner's guide to